 - Avoid cross contamination when cooking – use separate fryers, saucepans, and different cutlery.

 - When eating out make sure your server is completely aware of your allergies.
 You will find that many restaurants now offer a gluten free alternative menu, you just have to ask for it!

-- MOST IMPORTANTLY, remember that fruit, vegetables, meat, fish, cheese, eggs, nuts and seeds are all naturally gluten free!
+- MOST IMPORTANTLY, remember that fruit and vegtables are all naturally gluten free!

 Nearly all processed foods and grains have some risk of being contaminated with gluten whilst being processed so it is better to stick to whole, unprocessed real foods.
 Become a ‘label detective’ – we promise that you will be shocked when you start checking labels for the first time and realise how many food products contain sugars, sweeteners, additives and gluten.
 We recommend putting back a food item if you can’t recognise an ingredient on the ingredient label.
 This means it isn’t natural and has been processed!

 In regard to the recent media claims that going gluten free could lead to heart problems, it is important to remember that just because it is gluten free does not necessarily mean that it is healthy.
 For example, a gluten free brownie and a normal brownie will still have the same amount of fat and sugar – it is just the flour that has changed.
 People can follow a gluten free diet and still consume white bread, pizza, pasta, cakes, and other gluten free products (which is why it is no surprise that people can be gluten free and eat unhealthily).
-That is why The Primal Pantry recommends sticking to natural real foods – meat, vegetables and fruit are all naturally gluten free and should make up a large part of your daily diet.
+That is why The Primal Pantry recommends sticking to natural real foods in your daily diet.
 Going gluten free should be considered as part of a wider lifestyle change to eat more real food.